 Considering Hitler's fascination with new weapons, and his overconfidence in their qualities, it would be reasonable to expect that favoritism for the Waffen-SS would see them receiving such new weapons first.
 Yet, the German army consistently received new weapons before the Waffen-SS.

 The armored vehicles listed below are a partial list of the vehicle which were first given to the German army, even though the Waffen-SS having armored units at the time:

 - Tiger I

 - Tiger II

-Panthers were first assigned to Panzer-Regiment 39 for Unternehmen Zitadelle, during which it was assigned to Panzer-Grenadier-Division Großdeutschland.
-In the time following Zitadelle's termination, allocation of Panthers continued to favor the army:
+The Panther were first assigned to Panzer-Regiment 39 for the Battle of Kursk Unternehmen Zitadelle, during which it was assigned to Panzergrenadier-Division Großdeutschland.
+In the time following the termination of the operation, allocation of Panther continued to favor the army: